-New requirements to methods and devices for diagnostics of materials’ stress-strain state
+New requirements to methods and tools for diagnostics of materials’ stress-strain state

 Many years of experimental and practical experience in development and practical application of the magnetic memory method for diagnostics of various objects revealed and proved objectiveness of the "discrepancy" of real values of internal stress physical parameters with "usual" limiting values of mechanical characteristics, for example, ultimate strength limit.